-As the disclosures from Proposal #2 are intended to be parsed at a glance, the UK is also set to require more comprehensive disclosures to be made available covering additional details like how firms are managing sustainability-related risks and opportunities.
+As the disclosures from Proposal #2 are intended to be parsed at a glance, the UK also requires more comprehensive disclosures to be made available covering additional details like how firms are managing sustainability-related risks and opportunities.

-The more advanced disclosures fall into three categories-the second and third of which only apply to financial products that have SDR labels.
+The more advanced disclosures fall into three categories, the second and third of which only apply to financial products that have SDR labels.